alexhou00/Deutsche-Survival-Quest/README.md

 "Deutsche Survival Quest" depicts the story of an international student who has arrived to Germany for his studies.
 He first lands to Stuttgart Airports, claims his luggage to get to his train.
 Our player needs to find his *Deutschlandticket* in order to get on his train and safely arrive in Heilbronn.
 He needs to be careful, as there are strict ticket control personal in alert and also a lot of objects that are dangerous for his health.
-After a long journey to Heilbronn, our player needs to relax, hence he visits the *Altstadt* to have couple of drinks.
+After a long journey to Heilbronn, our player needs to relax, hence he visits the *Altstadt* to have a couple of drinks.
 When our player finally catches his breath and rest a bit, he needs to go down town to register himself in the Rathaus.
-However, he complety forgot that traffic and order in Germany is quite different from his hometown.
+However, he completely forgot that traffic and order in Germany is quite different from his hometown.
 Would it bee a smooth journey to navigate through the city?
 When our player successfully navigates through the city and finds the Rathaus, he needs to register himself to seamlessly start his studies!!!